dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 ## RegisterInstance

-Basically `RegisterInstance` method will supply an already created external instance to the container to use it for dependency injection.
+`RegisterInstance` method will supply the passed instance to the container to use it for dependency injection or resolution.
+It is supplied at the Container level so its lifetime at least matches the lifetime of the Container, due that it is internally registered as singleton.

+__Note:__ To register external instance at the Scope level please refer to the [Use method described below](RegisterResolve.md#method-use-to-add-instance-directly-into-scope).

+If instance implements an `IDisposable` then it can be tracked for disposal in the container `SingletonScope`.
+You may also directly call `TrackDisposable(instance)` on the specific scope.

 ```cs
 class Register_instance_example